1fatmayz/capstone/README.md

 This script:

-* Detects multiple faces in a single image
+* Detects multiple faces in one image
+* Extracts and preprocesses each detected face
-* Generates embeddings for each face
+* Generates embeddings
 * Searches Qdrant
-* Labels known faces
+* Labels known and unknown faces
-* Marks unknown faces
+* Saves cropped faces into `extracted_faces_from_group/`
-* Saves attendance events
+* Saves attendance captures into `attendance_captures/`

 ---